p2panda/p2panda/p2panda-net/README.md

 Additionally `p2panda-net` can be extended with custom sync protocols for all data types, allowing applications to "catch up on past data", eventually converging to the same state.

+Most of the lower-level networking of `p2panda-net` is made possible by the work of [iroh](https://github.com/n0-computer/iroh/) utilising well-established and known standards, like QUIC for transport, (self-certified) TLS for transport encryption, STUN for establishing direct connections between devices, Tailscale's DERP (Designated Encrypted Relay for Packets) for relay fallbacks, PlumTree and HyParView for broadcast-based gossip overlays.

 ## License

 Licensed under either of [Apache License, Version 2.0] or [MIT license] at your option.